 Raise a Child of the Carolinas is a 501c3 nonprofit primarily created for charitable and educational purposes.

-Using a village approach and through the integration of various educational programs, our mission is to expose youth to opportunities that are underrepresented in our communities, thus inspiring them to reach their full potential.
+Using a village approach and integrating lessons in various subject areas, our mission is to expose youth to educational opportunities that are underrepresented in their communities, thus inspiring them to reach their full potential.